 18-II.F.
-SITE SELECTION STANDARDS [Notice PIH 2019-23; Notice PIH 2016-17] Site selection requirements set forth in 24 CFR 983.57 apply to RAD PBV, with the exception of 983.57(b)(1) and (c)(2).
-HUD waives the provisions regarding deconcentrating of poverty and expanding housing and economic opportunity for existing housing sites.
+SITE SELECTION STANDARDS [Notice PIH 2019-23; Notice PIH 2016-17]

+Site selection requirements set forth in 24 CFR 983.55 apply to RAD PBV, with the exception of the provisions regarding deconcentration of poverty and expanding housing and economic opportunity for existing housing sites.

-To facilitate the uniform treatment of residents and units, any non-RAD PBV units located in the same project are subject to the terms of this provision.
+To facilitate the uniform treatment of residents and units, any legacy non-RAD PBV units located in the same project are subject to the terms of this provision.